-Today my doctor is in New York City.
+Today, my doctor is in New York City.
 It’s a bit of a schlep, but well worth it.
 Now that I’m a midlifer, I’ve noticed my body is changing in new and strange ways.
 I want my new neurologist to be the best.
-(NOTE: A neurologist is the medical specialty concerned with the diagnosis and treatment of disorders of the nervous system, which includes the brain, the spinal cord, and the nerves.)
+(NOTE: A neurologist is a doctor that specializes in the diagnosis and treatment of disorders of the nervous system, which includes the brain, the spinal cord, and the nerves.)
 My new neurologist is involved in the cutting edge of research, lectures extensively around the world, and is an excellent diagnostician.

 Here is some useful information to help you find a doctor that’s right for you:

-Recommendations and research: Ask trusted friends and relatives who have or knows someone who has MS for recommendations.
+Ask trusted friends and relatives who have or know someone who has MS for recommendations.
 Once you’ve received some names, begin to do your research.
 One patient offered this advice, “To choose among the neurologists available, I researched them online and read what other patients had to say at Healthgrades.com and similar sites.
 I chose the best from their comments.”

 I also use Vitals.com and check on a physician’s background in education, the number of years they have been practicing, what hospitals they are affiliated with, the accepted insurance plans, and comments from patients.